 Even if you opt for a big, luxury RV, you’re going to have to eliminate some of the non-necessities from your life.
 This could include clothes, home décor, electronics and more.
 If you ask yourself if you’re willing to do this and the answer is yes, you might be a great fit for the RV lifestyle.

-Often before people opt for an RV life, they’ll sell most of their items such as furniture and clothes, but if you’re unsure you can always put your things in storage and try RV life for a trial period before making a big leap.
+Often before people opt for an RV life, they’ll sell most of their items such as furniture and clothes, but if you’re unsure you can always put your things in storage and try RV life with an RV rental before making a big leap.